-Many households have multiple kinds of animals so it is an obvious question to ask if a pet ferret would get along with your dog, cat, or other pet.
+Many households have multiple kinds of animals so it.
+If you have a ferret or are thinking of getting one, you'll want to know if the pet ferret would get along with your dog, cat, or other pet.
 This is a complex issue and depends a lot on the personality and characteristics of both the ferret and the other pets.

-Whether or not dogs get along with ferrets is a much more complicated and individual issue and you must carefully consider a dog's temperament before introducing him or her to a ferret.
-Many dogs will be fine with ferrets but remember that some dog breeds (such as some terriers) were bred for the purpose of hunting small game, so they might be tempted to chase ferrets instinctively.
+Dogs and ferrets is a much more complicated and individual issue.
+You must carefully consider a dog's temperament before introducing him or her to a ferret.
+Many dogs will be fine with ferrets but some dog breeds (such as some terriers) were bred for the purpose of hunting small game, so they might be tempted to chase ferrets instinctively.

-As a general rule, ferrets don't mix well with other kinds of pets either due to risk to the other pets or risk to the ferret.
-Remember that ferrets are carnivores and while your ferret may not consciously think of other small pets (e.g hamsters and other rodents, rabbits, birds, small lizards, snakes) as a meal because they do not eat whole prey diets, quick movements by these small animals may trigger a predator-prey instinct in your ferret.
+As a general rule, ferrets don't mix well with other kinds of pets.
+Ferrets are carnivores and while your ferret may not consciously think of other small pets (e.g hamsters and other rodents, rabbits, birds, small lizards, snakes) as a meal, quick movements by these small animals may trigger a predator-prey instinct in your ferret.
 It is better to be safe than sorry, so it is recommended to keep ferrets and pets other than cats and dogs completely separated.

 As a general rule (but not without exceptions) a ferret that grows up with cats or dogs is likely to get along better with them.
 Similarly, dogs and cats that grow up with ferrets are more likely to accept and play with them.
 Still, for the safety of all involved, it is a good idea to supervise interactions between ferrets and any other pet.